Hole in the Wall, Monmouthshire

 As people started to offer help in reply to additional information I had posted on the TRF Trial Facebook page I decided to get more involved.

-From reading previous TRF and GLASS activity in helping conserve green lanes I realised there was a risk the council would, or could, do little or nothing.
+From reading previous TRF and the Green Lane Association activity in helping conserve green lanes I realised there was a risk the council would, or could, do little or nothing.
 Or it would take a long time to repair the lane, MCC like most councils being strapped for cash and having more pressing priorities.
 Further still, there were noises of a campaign to challenge the green road status of this lane.

-GLASS arranged a groundworks contractor to visit the site and quote for the repair work.
+The Green Lane Association arranged a groundworks contractor to visit the site and quote for the repair work.
 I thought it worthwhile getting a competitive quote and a new South Wales TRF member offered and did quote for the work.
-GLASS ultimately stayed with their contractor, A P Price, who they had previously recruited to repair a green lane in in North Wales.
+The Green Lane Association ultimately stayed with their contractor, A P Price, who they had previously recruited to repair a green lane in in North Wales.
 The council’s requirement for £5m public liability insurance on highways limited who could do the work.

 Monmouthshire County Council agreed to provide the stone needed to grade the muddy part of the lane.